 Nearly all Dutch supermarkets have already taken steps towards sourcing only sustainable seafood: seafood with an ASC or MSC logo, or from the green column at the Dutch Seafood guide.

-Retailers Jumbo, PLUS, Dirk and Dekamarkt are being advised by the Northsea Foundation and the Good Fish Foundation.
+Retailers PLUS, Dirk and Dekamarkt are being advised by the Good Fish Foundation.
 Albert Heijn has a partnership with WWF.

 Dutch fishmongers generally have the largest variety in fresh and high quality seafood.
 However, information on sustainability is varying greatly among these fishmongers.
 So far, very few shops have obtained an MSC chain-of-custody certificate, and the information on the labels is very variable.
 So, traceability still is a challenge.
 We also have experienced that knowledge on sustainability issues often is unsatisfactory.
 So, use the Fish guide when buying your fish!